minad/org-modern/README-indent.md

 [`org-modern`](https://github.com/minad/org-modern) provides a clean and efficient org style.
 The blocks (e.g. source, example) are particularly nicely decorated.
 But when `org-indent` is enabled, the block "bracket", which uses the fringe area, is disabled.

-This small package approximately reproduces the block styling of `org-modern` when using `org-indent`.
-It can be used with or without `org-modern`.
+This small package reproduces the block styling of `org-modern` when using `org-indent`.
 Recent versions support "bulk-indented" blocks nested within lists:

 <img width="716" alt="image" src="https://github.com/user-attachments/assets/7ca42ce7-dcfb-4c66-b5f4-1798a4fd4df5" />

+>[!NOTE]
+> Non-nil `line-spacing` is not recommended with this extension, as it leads to gap in the vertical bars drawn alongside blocks.

 ## Updates
+- **v0.6**: Merged as an `org-modern` extension.
 - **v0.5.1**: Small simplifications for block drawing.
 - **v0.5**: Another complete rewrite which substantially improves performance and accuracy.
 Now block detection uses `org-element`